kjsalo/TestFirebase1/README.md

 and another implementing the business logic related viewing participant's meetings.
 Communication between ViewModels and Views is implemented using Observer pattern and LiveData objects

+There is one Repository for organizing the access to data.
+Data itself is stored in Firestore (Cloud Firestore is a NoSQL document database).
+Communication between ViewModels and Repository, and between Repository and Firestore is implemented using Kotlin coroutines and suspended functions.

+Application implements four models as Kotlin data classes: User, Room, Meeting and CalendarEvent